-Pro tip: If you are breastfeeding a baby, come up with a name for nursing that you’re comfortable with them saying in front of people now, in case you do end up with a nursing toddler.
+Pro tip: If you are breastfeeding a baby, come up with a name for nursing now that you’re comfortable with them saying in front of people, in case you do end up with a nursing toddler (even if you never think you’d nurse a toddler in a million years.
+You never know!).
 That way, you don’t end up at a social occasion with a two year old running up to you and yelling “Boobie!”
 Unless you’re good with your toddler yelling boobie in public.
-If you’re good, I’m good.
+If you’re good with that, you do you.

 Most of the time, nursing sessions for toddlers are short.
 They run up, ask to nurse for a minute or two, then hop down to continue playing.
 It’s actually pretty cute, like they just need to “check in” with you real quick.